 Another dog friendly city in Hampshire, Southampton is a thriving modern metropolis which sits on the water and has lots of fantastic open spaces to enjoy.
 Southampton Common covers 326 acres, and is has its own nature reserve, as well as a lake and plenty of ponds.
 Just outside the city are the villages of Hamble and Old Bursledon, which are havens of old England with lovely dog friendly country pubs, as well as marinas and access to the surrounding countryside for lots of lovely exercise.

 Hampshire is home to many sites which are managed by English Heritage, and many of these are dog friendly.
 Castles are especially popular, and this part of the south coast has seen plenty of military action in the past.
 Visit Hurst Castle, which is in the New Forest, Portchester Castle near Portsmouth, or Wolvesey Castle, in the heart of Winchester.
 For fresh air and maybe a picnic with pooch, try the National Trust properties at Mottisfront near Romsey, or The Vyne estate near Basingstoke.

 Looking at Visiting the Area

-One of the best ways to enjoy a staycation is to book a holiday home and with more and more people not wanting to leave Fido at home we have sniffed out the best dog-friendly holiday cottages in Hampshire.
+One of the best ways to enjoy a staycation is to book a holiday home and with more and more people not wanting to leave Fido at home we have sniffed out the best Hampshire dog friendly cottages.

-If you are looking for something a bit more rural or onsite facilities these fantastic log cabins in Hampshire which allow dogs are ideal.
+If you are looking for something a bit more rural or onsite facilities these fantastic dog friendly lodges in Hampshire are ideal.